Frequently asked questions about joining Kappa

 What is a legacy?
 And what does that mean during Recruitment?

-A legacy is the sister, daughter, granddaughter, or great-granddaughter of an initiated Kappa.
+A legacy is the sister, half sister, stepsister, daughter, stepdaughter, granddaughter, or great-granddaughter of an initiated Kappa.
 We give careful consideration to legacies, but there are often more who want to join than there are openings, so not all legacies are extended a bid to membership.

 Is a potential new member required to get a reference to join Kappa Kappa Gamma?